couchbase/build-tools/escrow/templates/README.md

 - Docker (at least 1.12)

-Because the build toolchain is run inside Docker containers, you may produce the installer for any or all of the above platforms while running on any platform.
-It is not necessary to have, for example, a Centos machine to produce a Centos binary.
-The operating system you are running on does not even have to be one of the supported platforms listed above.
+Because the build toolchain is run inside Docker containers, you may produce the installer packages for Linux while running on any platform.
+The operating system you are running on does not have to be one of the supported platforms.

-The host machine should have at least 15-20 GB of free disk space per flavor of Linux for which you wish to create installers.
+The host machine should have at least 20-25 GB of free disk space for the build process.
 This does not include the space used by this escrow distribution itself.

 The host machine should have at least two CPU cores (more preferred) and 8 GB of RAM.